Lucantas/frame-builder/README.md

 # Frame Builder

 A tool built to work with game development, and animations.
-Easily transform a sprite sheet into multiple filesa, each for frame
+Easily transform a sprite sheet into multiple files, each for frame

 ### How to use: